 Verifying the condition of your battery is vital to determine whether to replace it.
 The first step is to bring your battery to full charge using its external charger.
 Then, allow your battery to sit for twelve hours to see if it discharges.
 Doing this prevents you from getting the wrong readings.

 Using a voltmeter or multimeter, read the battery charge.
 Ensure that the multimeter is set to direct current voltage.
 Also, confirm that you attach its red clip to the battery’s positive clamp.
-Also, the black clip to its negative clamp.

 What are Your Readings?